-Sex workers are potentially at risk of contracting sexually transmitted infections (STIs, the newer term for STDs) due to increased numbers of partners and incidences of contact.
+Sex workers are potentially at risk of contracting sexually transmitted infections (STIs) due to increased numbers of partners and incidences of contact.
 Your personal risk following sexual contact with a sex worker depends on the unknown health status of that individual, similar to the unknown health status of any potential sexual partner.

 The ease of becoming infected with a sexually transmitted organism depends on many factors, including the presence of infection in one's partner, the type of infection, the presence of symptoms, and the type of sex you are having.
 In order to accurately answer your question, let's start with some basic information about how STIs are transmitted.

 The second type of STI transmission is through contact with an infected skin lesion, such as a sore or wart.
-Herpes and HPV (the virus that can cause genital warts) are transmitted in this way.
+Herpes and HPV (the virus that can cause genital warts — called human papillomavirus) are transmitted in this way.
 Herpes causes the formation of a fluid-filled blister, which ruptures, forming a sore.
 Within seven to ten days, a dry scab forms and heals, leaving no trace.
 The highest concentration of viral particles is found in the fluid of the blister; therefore, that stage is the most contagious.
 Skin-to-skin contact, as in genital-to-genital, mouth-to-genital, or mouth-to-mouth contact, between a sore and a partner's uninfected mucous membrane is necessary for transmission.
-Although it is less likely, it is still possible for someone to transmit herpes without any sores.
+Although it's less likely, it's still possible for someone to transmit herpes without any sores.
 Transmission can occur during anal, vaginal, and oral sex.
-If herpes blisters are present on a partner's mouth, it is possible for that person to transmit the virus to an uninfected partner's genitals during oral sex.
+If herpes blisters are present on a partner's mouth, it's possible for that person to transmit the virus to an uninfected partner's genitals during oral sex.
 Similarly, herpes can be transmitted from a person's genitals to an uninfected partner's mouth.

 The best way to prevent transmission of herpes is to avoid touching the skin that is impacted, from the time when hypersensitivity of the skin precedes blister formation until the scabs have completely healed.
 Between outbreaks, condoms and dams significantly lower the risk of transmission during vaginal, anal, and oral sex.
 However, condoms only cover the penile shaft and the herpes virus can be in an area of the genitals not covered by a condom.